pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

 `https://hub-try.pipeforce.org/api/v3/command/webhook.receive?token=abcdef`

 :::warning
 In order to secure the **token** in your url, you should always prefer a **HTTPS** connection between the two systems (which is by default always the case in PIPEFORCE), and send the `token` parameter in the body of a **POST** request, or as **HTTP Header** instead of a request parameter.
 PIPEFORCE supports all three methods.
-But it depends on the caller of the webhook, which approach it supports.
+But it depends on the caller of the webhook, whether it is capable of supporting this.
 :::

 ## Link a Webhook to a Pipeline